auerlab/vcf-split/README.md

 The example BCF file mentioned above can be split in a few days on a single server using two cores, with three runs of about 45,000 samples each.
+Using the default limit of 10,000 output files did not take much longer, as there was less competition for disk access.
+45,000 was determined to be near optimal by trial-and-error.

-Note that if running multiple vcf-split processes in parallel on a cluster using the same file server, you may need to reduce the number of samples.
+Note that if running multiple vcf-split processes in parallel on a cluster using the same file server, you may need to reduce the number of samples significantly.
-We found that splitting all 23 chromosomes simultaneously to the same file server was limited to about 10,000 samples at once to keep CPU utilization reasonable.
+We found that splitting VCF files for
+23 chromosomes simultaneously to the same file server was limited to about 10,000 samples at once to keep CPU utilization reasonable.